Sharmamayankkkk/KCS-App/SETUP.md

 **Solution**:
 - Verify Cashfree credentials
-- Ensure you're using TEST mode for development
+- Ensure you\'re using TEST mode for development
 - Check Cashfree dashboard for transaction logs
 - Verify webhook URL is correct